 Ultimately, if you cannot pay your support obligation, you need to pay as much as you can.
 You also need to cut the bloat wherever you can – that means cancel Netflix & Disney+ or whatever extra streaming services you pay for.
-The courts will expect you to cut out every little extra thing you can in order to meet your court ordered obligations, and do not look kindly on those who default on payments without making every effort to meet the obligations.
+The courts will expect you to cut out every little extra thing you can in order to meet your court ordered obligations, and, Covid-19 or not, don’t look kindly on those who default on payments without making every effort to meet the obligations.
 Any unilateral reduction in payments without the other spouse’s consent risks a contempt of court proceeding.

-Bottom line is that unless something changes, people need to follow through on their obligations and keep paying the support ordered.
+Bottom line is that unless something changes, people need to follow through on their obligations and keep paying the support ordered during the Coronavirus pandemic.
 And if you truly can’t afford the amount, look into filing a motion to modify child support and maintenance.

 Award-Winning Colorado Springs Family Support Lawyers

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.